Pennsylvania Department of Health

 Initial comments:

-This report is the result of an unannounced complaint investigation CHL25CS4FH completed on January 12, 2026, at Lancaster General Hospital.
-It was determined that the facility was not in compliance with the requirements of the Pennsylvania Department of Health's Rules and Regulations for Hospitals, 28 PA Code, Part IV, Subparts A and B, November 1987, as amended June 1998.
+This report is the result of a revisit survey conducted on March 6, 2026, at Lancaster General Hospital as the result of a previous complaint survey that was completed on October 31, 2025.
+It was determined that the facility was not in compliance with the requirements of the Pennsylvania Department of Health's Rules and Regulations for Hospitals, 28 Pa Code, Part IV, Subparts A and B, November 1987, as amended June 1998.

 Plan of Correction: